PyConPL/Book/2017/workshops/pytest_parametric_tests/text.md

 a part of Python's standard library.
 However, unittest is not very flexible and its syntax and usage is very much inspired with JUnit - a Java unit testing framework.
-I guess writing code in Python using a Java inspired API is something no Pythonista would desire. :punch:
+I guess writing code in Python using a Java inspired API is something no Pythonista would desire.

 The lack of flexibility when running tests written in unittest inspired another project to be created, a once popular tool called **nose** [3].
 While nose can make running tests easier and more pleasant, the main part - how do we write our tests - remained the same.
-Not to mention nose has been in maintenance mode for the past several years. :vhs:
+Not to mention nose has been in maintenance mode for the past several years.

 **Pytest** on the other hand reinvents the way test are being written.
-Instead of Java-like nonsense, you write very readable, Pythonic code. :snake:
+Instead of Java-like nonsense, you write very readable, Pythonic code.

 Compare this: